YJAJ/YJAJ.github.io/blog/_posts/2020-04-11-Sharing-pattern-of-passengers-of-taxis-and-rideshare.markdown

 time_filtered_rideshare_df['occurence'] = 1
 ```

-## Explore behavioural patterns of rideshares and taxis
+## Explore behavioral patterns of rideshares and taxis
 ---

 First, I created the shared ride ratio values by each transport mode.